wolfgang101/include-mastodon-feed/README.md

 ## Installation

-The plugin is not yet listed in the official Wordpress plugin directory
+The plugin is available through the official Wordpress plugin directory https://wordpress.org/plugins/include-mastodon-feed/

+1. Log into your Wordpress installation
+2. Go to "Plugins" and select "Add New"
+3. Search for "Include Mastodon Feed"
+4. Hit the "Install" button
+5. After installation hit the "Activate" button

 ### Installation via ZIP file